lrleon/uconv/include/units/Readme.md

 # Unit definitions directory

-You can put in this directory all the units definitions that you project needs.
+You could put in this directory all the units definitions that you project needs.
 Then, edit the `include/uconv-list.H` and put there file inclusions to every unit that you have defined.
 Finally, go to the `lib` directory and compile the library.